 Because susceptibility varies, prediction of radiation neurotoxicity is imprecise.
 Symptoms can develop in the first few days (acute) or months of treatment (early-delayed) or several months to years after treatment (late-delayed).
 Rarely, radiation causes gliomas, meningiomas, or peripheral nerve sheath tumors years after therapy.

 In children or adults, early-delayed neurotoxicity can cause encephalopathy, which must be distinguished by MRI or CT from worsening or recurrent brain tumor.
-It occurs in children who have received prophylactic whole-brain radiation therapy for leukemia; they develop somnolence, which lessens spontaneously over several days to weeks, possibly more rapidly if corticosteroids are used.
+It may occur in children who have received prophylactic whole-brain radiation therapy for leukemia; they may develop somnolence, which lessens spontaneously over several days to weeks, possibly more rapidly if corticosteroids are used.

-After radiation therapy to the neck or upper thorax, early-delayed neurotoxicity can result in a myelopathy, characterized by Lhermitte sign (an electric shock-like sensation radiating down the back and into the legs when the neck is flexed).
-The myelopathy resolves spontaneously.
+After radiation therapy to the neck or upper thorax, early-delayed neurotoxicity can result in a myelopathy, characterized by spinal symptoms such as Lhermitte sign (an electric shock-like sensation radiating down the back and into the legs when the neck is flexed).
+This early-delayed myelopathy typically resolves spontaneously.

-After diffuse brain radiation therapy, many children and adults develop late-delayed neurotoxicity if they survive long enough.
+After diffuse or whole-brain radiation therapy, many children and adults develop late-delayed neurotoxicity if they survive long enough.
 The most common cause in children is diffuse therapy given to prevent leukemia or to treat medulloblastoma.
-After diffuse therapy, the main symptom is progressive dementia; adults also develop an unsteady gait.
-MRI or CT shows cerebral atrophy.
+After diffuse therapy, the most common symptom is progressive dementia; adults may also develop an unsteady gait and focal neurologic symptoms.
+MRI or CT can show cerebral atrophy and often white matter loss.

 Late-delayed myelopathy can develop after radiation therapy for extraspinal tumors (eg, due to Hodgkin lymphoma).
 It is characterized by progressive paresis and sensory loss, often as a Brown-Séquard syndrome (ipsilateral paresis and proprioceptive sensory loss, with contralateral loss of pain and temperature sensation).
 Most patients eventually become paraplegic.